MikeMitterer/ts-logging/README.md

 ## Usage

-The "default LogLevel" is 'WARN'
+The "default LogLevel" is 'INFO'

 The most simplest way to get the logger is: